 Conte is seeking a clear mandate to continue a dialogue with the European Union over Italy's public debt.

 Italy's far-right Deputy Prime Minister Matteo Salvini, who is from the League, said last Tuesday that he expected Brussels to sanction his country for its deteriorating deficit and huge debt by imposing a fine of three billion euros ($3.3 billion).

-The populist-far right coalition in Italy was already in conflict with Brussels late last year over Rome's big-spending 2019 budget, which the commission rejected in a historic first.
+The populist-far right coalition in Italy was already been in conflict with Brussels late last year over Rome's big-spending 2019 budget, which the commission rejected in a historic first.